University of Virginia: 21st century

+Grounds

 Organization and administration

 The university has several affiliated centers including the Rare Book School, headquarters of the National Radio Astronomy Observatory, University of Virginia Center for Politics, Weldon Cooper Center for Public Service, Sorensen Institute for Political Leadership, Institute for Advanced Studies in Culture, and Miller Center of Public Affairs.
-The Fralin Museum of Art is dedicated to creating an environment where both the university community and the general public can study and learn from directly experiencing works of art.
+The Fralin Museum of Art is dedicated to creating an environment where both the university community and the general public can study and learn from directly experiencing works of different art.
 The university has its own internal recruiting firm, the Executive Search Group and Strategic Resourcing.
 Since 2013, this department has been housed under the Office of the President.

 In 2006, President Casteen announced an ambitious $3 billion capital campaign to be completed by December 2011.
 During the Great Recession, President Sullivan missed the 2011 deadline, and extended it indefinitely.
 The $3 billion goal would be met a year and a half later, which President Sullivan announced at graduation ceremonies in May 2013.

 As of 2013, UVA's $1.4 billion academic budget is paid for primarily by tuition and fees (32%), research grants (23%), endowment and gifts (19%), and sales and services (12%).
 The university receives 10% of its academic funds through state appropriation from the Commonwealth of Virginia.
 For the overall (including non-academic) university budget of $2.6 billion, 45% comes from medical patient revenue.
 The Commonwealth contributes less than 6%.

+UVA's endowment is among the highest among universities in the United States.
+As of 2013, the University of Virginia was one of only two public universities in the United States that had a Triple-A credit rating from all three major credit rating agencies.

 Although UVA is the flagship university of Virginia, state funding has decreased for several consecutive decades.
 Financial support from the state dropped by half from 12 percent of total revenue in 2001–02 to six percent in 2013–14.
 The portion of academic revenue coming from the state fell by even more in the same period, from 22 percent to just nine percent.
 This nominal support from the state, contributing just $154 million of UVA's $2.6 billion budget in 2012–13, has led President Sullivan and others to contemplate the partial privatization of the University of Virginia.
 UVA's Darden School and Law School are already self-sufficient.
 Hunter R. Rawlings III, President of the prominent Association of American Universities research group of universities, came to Charlottesville to make a speech to university faculty which included a statement about the proposal: "there's no possibility, as far as I can see, that any state will ever relinquish its ownership and governance of its public universities, much less of its flagship research university".
 He encouraged university leaders to stop talking about privatization and instead push their state lawmakers to increase funding for higher education and research as a public good.

-As of 2013, the University of Virginia was one of only two public universities in the United States that had a Triple-A credit rating from all three major credit rating agencies.